UbiquityRobotics/ubiquity_launches/README.md

 * Sharable: The launch files are shared among one another.

-* Platform Neutral: The launch files can be used for more than on robot platform.
+* Platform Neutral: The launch files can be used for more than one robot platform.

 * Complete: Only one top level robot launch file is specified to